Matias-Stadler/countingSheep/README.md

 # Counting Sheeps
-Javascript code that counts sheep (true) in a shed for sheep.
+Javascript code that counts sheep (true) for a shed for sheep in console.
+## 🐑🐑🐑🐑🐑🐺